kbrsh/blog/src/posts/machine-learning.md

 math: true
 ---

 Artificial Intelligence is a topic that has been attracting a lot of interest from people lately, myself included.
-Around a 6 months ago, I became interested in the topic.
+Around a 6 months ago, I became interested in machine learning.

 I tried looking for information on the internet, but most of the articles I found included complex mathematic notations and often used a machine learning framework to show code samples.
 While the frameworks are great, I think it is just as important to know what exactly goes on under the hood.